How to Make Photos Look Like polaroids at Home

 We will begin by showing you the easiest and fastest way to turn your regular photo into a polaroid shot - using the handy PhotoWorks.
 This self-explanatory program does all the heavy lifting for its user.
 You will feel comfortable using it whether or not you have a photography background or experience in photo post-production.
 Just follow the steps below, and you will get a perfect polaroid picture for your Instagram or a creative piece of home decor.

 Step 1.
-Download PhotoWorks on Your PC
+Download PhotoWorks on Your PC or Mac

 First, hit the green button below to install the AI-powered polaroid photo maker.
 Follow the guidance of the installation wizard and get started in the program shortly after downloading it.
 Once you are on the startup screen, import your photo into the editor.